Cross Species Functional Alignment

 (e.g. ADNI)

-- Neuropathological phenotypes
+- Neuropathological and biomarker phenotypes

 - Lots of ’omics — genomics, proteomics, and metabolomics